 - Taints: taints are node attributes.
 This parameter is usually used with

 Tolerations.
-You can specify this parameter for all the nodes of the node pool so that Pods that do not meet the relevant conditions cannot be scheduled to these nodes and will be drained from these nodes.
+You can specify this parameter for all the nodes of the node pool so that Pods that do not meet the relevant conditions cannot be scheduled to these nodes and any such Pods already on these nodes will be drained.

 The value of Taints usually consists of